In the days before weather forecasts, people often turned to sayings and proverbs to provide an indication of what tomorrow's weather might bring.

 The saying is most reliable when weather systems predominantly come from the west as they do in the UK.
 "Red sky at night, shepherds delight" can often be proven true, since red sky at night means fair weather is generally headed towards you.

-St Swithin's Day, if it does rain.
-Full forty days, it will remain This 40 days and nights heavy rainfall story originates with St Swithun, the Bishop of Winchester in the Anglo-Saxon era.
-He initially requested to be buried outside where he said he might be subject to the feet of passers- by and to the raindrops pouring from on high.
+This story originated with St Swithun, the Bishop of Winchester in the Anglo-Saxon era.
+He initially requested to be buried outside where he said he might be subject 'to the feet of passers-by and to the raindrops pouring from on high'.

 On 15 July, more than a century later, his body was moved to an indoor shrine and so began the heavy shower.
 This was said to be a result of the saint's anger at being moved.